-The proposed \algname includes two components: \modelnamefull (OA) that enables 3D detectors with visual promotable ability, and a visual prompt buffer that records missing objects.
-The core design is ``visual prompts'', the visual object representation derived from human feedback.
+The proposed \algname includes two components: \modelnamefull (OA) that enables 3D detectors with visual promotable ability, and a visual prompt buffer that records risky objects.
+The core design is ``visual prompts'', the visual object representation derived from various auxiliary sources.
 Existing promptable 3D detection methods typically utilize text, boxes, or clicks as prompts \cite{chen2024ll3da,choi2024idet3d,zhang2023sam3d,guo2024sam2point,cao2024coda}.
-However, text prompts can be ambiguous and may not describe the target objects effectively.
-Meanwhile, box and point prompts struggle to handle streaming data.
+However, text prompts often require integration with large language models, and supplying a text prompt on a per-frame basis results in significant latency.
+Meanwhile, box and point prompts on specific frames struggle to handle streaming data.
 These limitations indicate that such prompts are inadequate for real-time autonomous driving tasks.
 Visual prompts cover arbitrary imagery views of target objects, \ie, views in different zones, styles, and timestamps (\Cref{fig:teaser_visual_prompt}), indicating the identity of target objects.
+Once generated, visual prompts can operate on subsequent frames, accurately describing and tracking target risky objects.
 With visual prompts, \modelname generates corresponding queries, locates corresponding objects within streaming inputs, and facilitates 3D detectors to output 3D boxes.